openvstorage/ovs-documentation/Installation/geoscale.md

     these clusters.*.
     -   Enter a name for the Open vStorage Cluster.
     -   Select the Public IP address node.
     -   Select the configuration management system.
-Note that Arakoon is the preferred and advised configuration and management system and is the only supported system in the commercial Open vStorage license.
+Note that Arakoon is the preferred and advised configuration management system and is the only supported system in the commercial Open vStorage license.
     -   Select whether to use an external configuration cluster for the configuration files or if Open vStorage should setup a cluster (only possible if Arakoon is selected).
     -   Indicate if the cluster is RDMA capable.
 All nodes in the cluster must have RDMA capable hardware in order to have a working setup..